 - be informed how to keep it up to date;

-- be informed what Edward Hayes LLP is doing to comply with its obligations under the 1998 Data Protection Act.
+- be informed what Edward Hayes is doing to comply with its obligations under the 1998 Data Protection Act.

 Data securityThe need to ensure that data is kept securely means that precautions must be taken against physical loss or damage, and that both access and disclosure must be restricted.

-Rights to access informationSubjects of personal data held by Edward Hayes LLP have the right to access any personal data that is being kept about them on computer and also have access to paper-based data held in certain manual filing systems.
+Rights to access informationSubjects of personal data held by Edward Hayes have the right to access any personal data that is being kept about them on computer and also have access to paper-based data held in certain manual filing systems.
 This right is subject to certain exemptions, which are set out in the Data Protection Act.
 Any person who wishes to exercise this right should make the request in writing to one of the member firms in writing.

-Edward Hayes LLP reserves the right to charge the maximum fee payable for each subject access request.
+Edward Hayes reserves the right to charge the maximum fee payable for each subject access request.
 If personal details are inaccurate, they can be amended upon request.

-Edward Hayes LLP aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within 40 days of receipt of a completed form unless there is good reason for delay.
+Edward Hayes aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within 40 days of receipt of a completed form unless there is good reason for delay.
 In such cases, the reason for delay will be explained in writing to the individual making the request.